Koshigoe Station: Service

-Station layout

-The station consists of a single side platform serving bi-directional traffic.
-The station is attended.
+The station consists of a single side platform serving one track used for bi-directional traffic.
+The platform is long enough to accommodate only three cars; as a result, the doors of the rear car on Fujisawa-bound trains and the front car on Kamakura-bound trains do not open.
+The station is equipped with a restroom and is staffed during daytime hours from 10:00 to 16:00.

 History

 Koshigoe Station was opened on 20 June 1903 as Yato Station (谷戸駅, Yato-eki).
 It was renamed to its present name on 15 July 1948.
 In 1993, the platform was lengthened to accept three-car trains.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Koshigoe being assigned station number EN07.